 In the example above, scFv data from NGS Tutorial 2 has been annotated.
 We can see that in almost all the sequences a Light chain was found, however a Heavy chain was only found in around 75% of the sequences.
 This is reflected in the annotation rates of all the Heavy regions (Heavy FR1, CDR1 etc).
 This may indicate a sequencing issue or improper design/cloning of the scFv library.

 There is an additional drop-down menu on the right that allows you to select more stringent checks, such as In Frame and Fully Annotated:

 Number of Clusters

 This graph displays the number of clusters found for each region.
-For more information on what a cluster is see this article: What is a "cluster"?
+For more information on what a cluster is see this article: Understanding "clusters".
 The dropdown menu on the right allows you to instead display, for example, all the clusters found within the sequences that were Without Stop Codons & In Frame & Fully Annotated.

 By comparing the above two graphs for the Heavy chain data found in NGS Tutorial 1, we can see that the majority of the clusters found came from high quality sequences (Without Stop Codons & In Frame & Fully Annotated).

 Number of Clusters (Nucleotide)

 This graph is similar to the Number of Clusters graph above, except the clusters are determined by the nucleotide sequence rather than the protein sequence.